disintar/toncli/README.md

     2. Boc will generated
     3. Will invoke sendfile in lite-client (TODO: use native python lib, not lite-client)

+##  Improvement

+There is two main tasks and many TODOs.

+Main tasks are - not use lite-client / fift / func.
+All can be done with python.
+There is many TODOs in code - feel free to fix them and create PRs

 ## License

 [WTFPL](https://github.com/dtf0/wtfpl) v3.1